How Much It Cost to Replace Air Conditioning Blowing Hose?

 Type Of Hose

 The type of hose needed for replacement also impacts the cost.
 There are various hoses in an air conditioning system.
-Some are high-pressure hoses, while others are low-pressure.
+Some are high-pressure (discharge) hoses, while others are low-pressure (suction).
 High-pressure hoses tend to be more expensive.

 The quality of the hose affects the price.
-OEM hoses are usually pricier than aftermarket ones, but they offer better quality.
+OEM hoses are usually pricier than aftermarket ones, but they often offer better fit and durability.

 Labor Costs